hurr-son/hurr-son/README.md

 - 👀 I’m interested in all sorts of computer related stuffs
 -
 - 🌱 Sociology degree at the University of Wisconsin-Milwaukee
-- 🌱 I've been learning webdev for the past six as a hobby
+- 🌱 I've been learning web dev currently.
-- 🌱 I've enjoyed it so much that I would like to turn it into a career
+- 🌱 Plan on delving deeper into Python and it's applications in data science

 <!---